 Early tattooing involved cutting the skin and rubbing ink in the wound or using needles made of bone or wood to push ink into the tissue; Western civilization’s first recorded encounter with the Polynesian practice of tattooing dates from 1769, when naturalist Joseph Banks traveling the world aboard the British Endeavour witnessed the “extensive adorning” of a 12-year-old girl.

 “It was done with a large instrument about 2 inches long containing about 30 teeth,” Banks wrote in his journal.
 “Every stroke […] drew blood.”

 Banks also recounts how the girl wailed and writhed but two women held her down, occasionally beating her, for more than an hour until the tattoo was complete.

 With each prick of the needle, dye gets injected into the skin, and the body’s immune system responds by deploying white cells called macrophages to deal with the threat.
-Some of the ink gets lost this way, but most doesn’t — dead macrophages and the ink they didn’t consume becomes fixed in skin cells named fibroblasts and remains visible through the thin layers of tissue that cover them.
+Some of the ink gets lost this way, but most don’t — dead macrophages and the ink they didn’t consume is fixed in skin cells named fibroblasts and remains visible through the thin layers of tissue that cover them.

 Show me some skin!